 Like the Don Post book, this book is a quick read.
 One thing I also really enjoyed is that since Distortions is still in business, Lee was able to go there and actually talk and interact with Ed and Marsha, getting a first person account on the history of the company.
 This was just not possible with the Don Post book as they went out of business in 2012.

 The last part I want to mention is the size of this book in comparison to the Don Post edition.
 There is a volume 2 of this book that has already been written and hopefully sales of volume 1 are so good that volume 2 will not be far off.

 I want to personally thank Lee for all of the work he has done.
-“Remember The Future” is an amazing book about an amazing company.
+“Remember the Future: The Distortions Unlimited Story” is an amazing book about an amazing company.
 I can’t imagine it being written by anyone else to be honest and he needs to be commended for doing something that all of us mask collectors have hoped would happen for a very long time.
 I also want to thank him for being so generous in providing the pictures used in this blog.
 So Lee, will there be a Be Something Studios book in the future?

 UP NEXT: my interview with the man himself, Lee Lambert!